Lists provide a way to view the information about constituents and financials within your database.

 The images below are taken from a Constituent List.

-This area features your List name and, depending on the List type, some simple toggle filters:
+This area features your List name and, depending on the List type, some further options

 Within the header you will also see details about when the List was added and when it was last displayed and by who: